Tysvn/Elk-Monitoring/README.md

 - The playbook config file is updated to ensure that the playbook runs on a specific machine.
 - In order to check data head to YOUR.ELK.IP.ADDRESS:5601/app/kibana#

+---

+### Commands when installing the containers

+Assuming you are able to ssh into the jump box, these are the commands you will be running.

+- Jump Box
+  - sudo docker ps (this will give you the name of your docker container)
+  - sudo docker start 'nameofdockercontainer'
+  - sudo docker attach 'nameofdockercontainer'

+- From here you will be you will be setting up and running your playbooks in /etc/ansible/ directory.
+Assuming you have installed the config files also run;
+  - ansible-playbook ./ansible-playbook.yml
+  - ansible-playbook ./filebeat-playbook.yml
+  - ansible-playbook ./metricbeat-playbook.yml
+  - ansible-playbook ./install-elk.yml

+- Now you can check that all the containers have filebeat and metricbeat installed and the elk container is running properly.
+To do this;
+  - ssh adminname@elk.ip.address
+  - sudo docker ps
+- This will return the ELK docker name now go to YOUR.ELK.IP.ADDRESS:5601/app/kibana# to see that logs are being sent to Kibana from metricbeat and filebeat.